 Using Fairy Tales to Teach Kids Yoga Poses

 For children, playing means socializing and movement.
 It allows them to let go of excess energies and step out of the day-to-day routines that may stress them out.
 Kids also learn better when playing—they are more likely to listen and remember.
-And what’s more fun than teaching kids yoga poses with a fairy tale or story intertwined?
+And what’s more fun than teaching yoga poses for kids with a fairy tale or story intertwined?